Volume III - Obligations

 Open Purchase Request – A PR that initiated the acquisition/solicitation process, but for which a contract has not yet been awarded or the funding was not fully utilized on the award.

 Purchase Request (PR) – A request for goods or services (funded or unfunded).
-A funded PR reserves funds in the budget query in iFAMS and posts to the applicable statistical general ledger account.
-A PR may be unfunded for administrative actions or other non-budgetary purposes, such as contract close out or modification.
+A funded PR reserves funds in the budget query in iFAMS and posts to the applicable statistical general ledger account once it’s approved and processed.
+A PR may be unfunded for administrative actions or other non-budgetary purposes, such as contract close-out or modification.
+A PR is not a legally binding obligation.

 0104 Roles and Responsibilities

-Local Finance Offices are responsible for reviewing and approving PRs; ensuring compliance, completeness, and accuracy of PRs; reviewing open PRs to determine if still valid; and working with the Contracting Officer to ensure that invalid PRs are canceled.
+Local Finance Offices are responsible for reviewing and approving PRs; ensuring compliance, completeness, and accuracy of PRs; reviewing open PRs to determine validity; and working with the Requesting and Procurement Offices to ensure that invalid PRs are canceled.

-Procurement Offices are responsible for awarding contracts in accordance with the Federal Acquisition Regulation (FAR) and applicable laws, obligating and modifying contracts in VA’s contract writing system, and canceling invalid or unneeded PRs when appropriate.
-Contracting Officers, in consultation with local field staff and the Local Finance Office, will execute timely contract modifications for contract closeout, period of performance date extensions, fund increases, and other administrative or performance requirements, in support of timely adjustments to open obligations.
+Procurement Offices are responsible for awarding/administering contracts in accordance with the Federal Acquisition Regulation (FAR) and applicable laws, obligating and modifying contracts in VA’s contract writing system, and canceling invalid or unneeded PRs when appropriate.

-Requesting offices are responsible for the timely and accurate submission of PRs and coordinating with the Finance and Procurement Offices to ensure that invalid PRs are canceled.
+Requesting Offices are responsible for acquisition planning and conducting market research in accordance with FAR in collaboration with Procurement Offices prior to establishing a PR, submitting timely and accurate PRs, and coordinating with the Finance and Procurement Offices to ensure that invalid PRs are canceled.

 0105 Policies